Have a new design project coming up? Need to request services from a graphic designer?

 Ideally the following information will provide some tips for the next time you may need to request any services from a creative professional.

-Many designers will also have a FAQs – frequently asked questions page which gives a good overview of studio policies and procedures.
+Many designers will also have a FAQs – frequently asked questions page which gives a good overview of their policies and procedures.
 This can include payment terms, how the design process may unfold as well as your obligation to a project.

 None of this takes much time (as we know how precious time is).
 But it offers you a great foundation prior to reaching out.